andrzejmurzynowski/BoxGameSimulator/README.md

 Print out from the console simulation:

-Symulation was run on the 100000 games.
+Simulation was run on the 100000 games.

 Sum calculated using STREAM: 9926110

 Sum calculated using FOREACH LOOP: 9926110

 Average reward is: 99 Euro